quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - examples.md

 ### T1 experiment averaged

-In this first example we generate the individual measurement shots and average them, similar to what some instruments are capable of doing directly in the hardware.
+In this first example, we generate the individual measurement shots and average them, similar to what some instruments are capable of doing directly in the hardware.

 Here is how we store this data in the dataset along with the coordinates of these